The-Kindly-Ecosystem/kindly-coin2.0/README.md

 # Kindly Contracts 💚 #

-### Project Overview
+### Overview

-Kindly’s bridging the gap between social impact and Web3 with the creation of innovative consumer and business-related products that generate, track and execute certified measurable social impact on the blockchain.
+Kindly Coin ($KIND) is an ERC-20 token built on Polygon that supports bridging to other blockchains. $KIND is a cryptocurrency that is used to purchase, transport and track social impact on the blockchain.
+It is also used to pay social impact transactions fees, operate charitable staking initiatives and transport social impact across multiple blockchains.
+Once our ecosystem becomes fully operational we will then look to decentralize various aspects of the project and utilize the KIND token to implement voting and governance mechanisms.

 ### Purpose & Functionalities of the Kindly Coin